The Badger Cull (and why it’s wrong)

 In 2013 a badger cull took place in Somerset and Gloucestershire, with the aim to kill over 5000 badgers within six weeks.
 As you may have read in the media, the cull was deeply flawed in many ways, and failed to kill the number of badgers they hoped for.

-This was good news for the badgers, but the concern is that the UK Government will use this to justify extending badger culling to other parts of the country over the next few years.
+This was good news for the badgers, but the concern was that the UK Government would use this to justify extending badger culling to other parts of the country over the next few years.
 If they do, 100,000 badgers will die.

 Care for the Wild has been extremely active in fighting against the badger cull, and will continue to oppose it until the policy is ditched.
 Whether or not you believe that badgers play a role in infecting (or re-infecting) cattle with bovine TB (bTB), the key point is that all reliable scientific evidence says that culling badgers will not work.